Skip to main content

 Anyone can get a pilonidal cyst, but they're most common in young men.

-A person can be more likely to develop a pilonidal cyst if they:
+A pilonidal cyst can be more likely if someone:

-• are born with a dimple or pit in their tailbone area
+• is born with a dimple or pit in their tailbone area

-• spend a lot of time in a sitting position
+• spends a lot of time in a sitting position

-• have a lot of body hair, especially if it's thick or coarse
+• has a lot of body hair, especially if it's thick or coarse

-• wear tight clothing that presses on the tailbone area
+• wears tight clothing that presses on the tailbone area

-• have family members with a pilonidal cyst
+• has family members with a pilonidal cyst

 How Is a Pilonidal Cyst Diagnosed?